History of Dedham, Massachusetts, 1900–1999: Oakdale

-In 1903, there were nine blacksmith shops in Dedham.
-The last one listed in the town directory, Frank P. Kern of Williams Street, appeared in 1941.

 A six storefront building was built in Oakdale Square at the corner of Oakdale Avenue and Sanderson Avenue in 1925.
-Neighbors complained, however, that it would create a "blind corner" for motoroists, and the building inspector tried to shut the construction down.
+Neighbors complained, however, that it would create a "blind corner" for motorists, and the building inspector tried to shut the construction down.
 The builder, John Picone of Newton, sued the Town to resume construction.
 The case made it to the Massachusetts Supreme Judicial Court where Associate Justice Henry K. Braley ruled in favor of Picone.

-The main store in the building would go on to house Danny's Supermarket, Stop & Shop, Tedeschis, and 7-11.
-7-11 shut down in the fall of 2022.
+The main store in the building would go on to house Danny's Supermarket, Stop & Shop, Tedeschis, and 7-Eleven.
+7-Eleven shut down in the fall of 2022.
+On June 1, 2025, Advanced Oakdale Dental held a grand opening for their new facility in that building, having moved from across the Square on February 14 of that year.

-The Rust Craft Greeting Card Company moved to Dedham in 1954 from Kansas City.
-In 1958, they built what was at the time the largest greeting card factory in the world on what is today Rustcraft Road.
+The Rust Craft Greeting Card Company moved to Dedham in 1954.
+On what was then called Rust Craft Park and today is known as Rustcraft Road, they built what was at the time the largest greeting card factory in the world.
+A crowd of 10,000 people attended their grand opening ceremony.
 They were the first company to sell greeting cards with a fitted envelope and introduced cards for Easter, Valentine's Day, St. Patrick's Day, anniversaries, and more.
 The building has been used for a variety of other purposes since 1980.

 East Dedham

 By the early part of the 20th century, East Dedham had become developed as a busy mill village.
 The neighborhood had schools, churches, and homes, in addition to the commercial district known today as East Dedham Square centered at the intersection of High and Bussey Streets.
-The textile mills along Mother Brook began closing in the 1910s and 1920s, however, as owenrs sought cheaper labor and more favorable conditions in the south.
+The textile mills along Mother Brook began closing in the 1910s and 1920s, however, as owners sought cheaper labor and more favorable conditions in the south.

+The Old Mill Cafe opened in 1933 and closed in 2010.
+Many young men had the East Dedham Cross, a Latin cross with the letters ED and rays emanating out of it, tattoed on themselves.